Why the Aviation Sector Needs Edge Computing Solutions

-An edge computing approach allows devices within an edge cloud zone to react more quickly to changing conditions.
-It also makes this model especially suitable for applications that require split-second timing for their routine operations, or devices and systems that work in conditions and environments that are physically hard to reach, or highly sensitive.
-For these reasons, edge cloud has great promise for emerging technologies such as self-driving or autonomous vehicles.
+This computing approach allows devices within an edge cloud zone to react more quickly to changing conditions.
+In effect, an edge computing model is well suited to applications that require split-second timing for their routine operations, or devices and systems that work in conditions and environments that are physically hard to reach, or highly sensitive.

 At the operational level, edge cloud deployments can enable aviation stakeholders to harness the power of localised information gathering and processing to perform the kind of lightweight analytics that inform quick operational decision-making and rapid response.
 This applies across a range of applications.

-Edge cloud solutions are enabling the aviation sector to transition from a linear supply model (design, source, make, deliver) to an interconnected digital supply network, or DSN.
+With edge cloud solutions, the aviation sector is now able to transition from a linear supply model (design, source, make, deliver) to an interconnected digital supply network, or DSN.
+In a DSN, digital modelling technologies and edge computation allow stakeholders to create a virtual mirror of the physical world, which can adapt rapidly to changes in product designs and production levels, to produce a more agile value chain.
 With a typical aircraft consisting of six million parts or more, this approach facilitates input from a range of ecosystem partners and contributors to the manufacturing process.
-In a DSN, digital modelling technologies and edge computation allow stakeholders to create a virtual mirror of the physical world, which is capable of adapting rapidly to changes in product designs and production levels, to produce a more agile value chain.

 Edge cloud networks can provide continuous high-bandwidth connectivity between aircraft and the internet.
 This enables the transmission of data even in mid-air, with edge computing providing a filter for the most relevant information.
 Servers on the ground can then selectively pull data from the edge servers on the aircraft for more detailed analysis.
 Real-time analysis of operational data enables aerospace engineers to spot potential problems and advise immediate remedial actions.

-The high-bandwidth connectivity offered by edge computing networks also allows the funnelling of large amounts of sensor data from aircraft in flight into predictive maintenance algorithms.
+Edge computing is a networking philosophy focused on bringing computing as close to the source of data as possible in order to reduce latency and bandwidth use.
 These systems enable airlines to predict component and other failures prior to their occurrence and empower organisations to take the necessary steps to address these faults.
 Systems can generate automatic notifications from the plane to enable ground crews to prepare for repairs at the next landing point.
 With access to detailed information (including video and other multimedia input), maintenance teams can more easily manage their parts and resources.

 Potential applications include improved baggage handling with automated tractors and conveyors, strategies to optimise fuel consumption, and the development of aircraft that can automatically correct their course in response to predictions of bad weather.